Trump says will not use U.S. debt ceiling to negotiate spending deal with Congress

 U.S. borrowing authority could be exhausted sometime in September, according to the latest administration estimates, rather than in October or November, as had earlier been projected.

+Treasury Secretary Steven Mnuchin said on Thursday the Trump administration and congressional leaders had agreed on broad spending levels for the next two fiscal years but Pelosi would not confirm there was a deal.

+“We have actually now agreed on the spending numbers for both years,” Mnuchin said on Thursday at a G7 finance leaders meeting in France.
+“We’re now working on offsets and certain structural issues and as part of this, we’ve agreed that there would be a long-term debt ceiling extension.”

-Reporting by Steve Holland; writing by David Alexander, editing by G Crosse
+Reporting by Steve Holland; writing by David Alexander; editing by G Crosse and Bill Trott